 A fast-flying bee mimic, fuzzy and buzzing Laphria astur is a Robberfly that may have people needlessly dodging for cover.

 Agile airborne predators, Robberflies are quick, large, fierce when it comes to capturing a meal.
 Robberflies eat other flying insects like beetles, bees, and flies.
 They sit still on leaves or branches, waiting for prey to fly nearby.
-Once a target is spotted, the Robberfly darts to it, intercepts it (usually in the air) and kills it.
-The meal is eaten on the ground or in a tree, not mid-air.
+Once a target is spotted, the Robberfly darts to it, intercepts it, and quickly kills it, stealing it out of the sky.
+The meal is eaten on the ground or in a nearby tree.